ARCHER2-HPC/archer2-website/support-access/access.md

 This page has a number of sections:

-- EPSRC remit access through [grants](#epsrc-grants) and [Calls for ARCHER2 time only](#archer2-time-calls) - this includes Access to HPC calls, Pioneer Projects, Pump Priming access and Driving Test access
+- EPSRC remit access through [Grants](#epsrc-grants) and [Calls for ARCHER2 time only](#archer2-time-calls) - this includes Access to HPC calls, Pioneer Projects, Pump Priming access and Driving Test access
 - [NERC remit access](#nerc)
 - [UKRI calls, fellowships and responsive mode](#ukri-calls)
 - [Access via non-UKRI calls, fellowships and other routes](#other-calls)